zachzurn/thermal/README.md

 # Thermal
 Thermal Emulator (esc/pos) built in Rust.
+Inspired by the php lib (https://github.com/receipt-print-hq/escpos-tools)

 This is a work in progress and should not in any way be used right now.